-A dripping faucet can be annoying, and it wastes water.
-Fortunately, it can be fixed by pretty much anyone with a few tools and about an hour to spare.
+A dripping faucet is not only annoying, but it also wastes water.
+Fortunately, it can be fixed by pretty much anyone who has a few tools and about an hour to spare.
 Of the four types of faucets you might find in your bathroom, only one has washers that might be worn out, and it always has two handles.

 Turn off the water to the faucet by turning off the angle stops underneath the cabinet.

-Check the seals around the water inlets and replace them if they are worn.
+Check the seals around the water inlets and replace them if they're worn.
 Replace the ball valve if it is chipped or badly corroded.
-Reassemble the faucet by setting the ball valve and spring in place, being sure the valve is seated correctly in the water inlets, and screw on the holding nut.
+Reassemble the faucet by setting the ball valve and spring back in place, being sure that the valve is seated correctly in the water inlets, and screw on the holding nut.
 Then replace the handle.

 Chris Deziel is a contractor, builder and general fix-it pro who has been active in the construction trades for 40 years.
 He has degrees in science and humanities and years of teaching experience.
 An avid craftsman and musician, Deziel began writing on home improvement topics in 2010.
 He worked as an expert consultant with eHow Now and Pro Referral -- a Home Depot site.
 A DIYer by nature, Deziel regularly shares tips and tricks for a better home and garden at Hunker.com.